silverstripe/silverstripe-framework/docs/en/topics/module-development.md

 example "framework" and "cms".
 These two modules are the core functionality and templates for any initial installation.

-If you're wanting to add generic functionality that isn't specific to your project, like a forum, an ecommerce package or a blog you can do it like this;
+If you want to add generic functionality that isn't specific to your project, like a forum, an ecommerce package or a blog you can do it like this;

 1. Create another directory at the root level (same level as "framework" and "cms")
-2. You must create an _config.php inside your module directory, else SilverStripe will not include it
+2. You must create a _config.php inside your module directory, or else SilverStripe will not include it
 3. Inside your module directory, follow our [directory structure guidelines](/topics/directory-structure#module_structure)